fwollatz/MLinPractice/Documentation.md

 the behaviour of these parts are well specify-able and testable.
 The other parts (evaluation, dimensionality reduction) are mostly based on external 3rd party components (e.g. `sklearn`) and thus hard to test.

-1. TestCases should named as boolean outcomes (e.g. def this_class_works: => y/n)
+1. TestCases should deliver boolean outcomes (e.g. def this_class_works: => y/n)

 2. TestCases should start with "test_" (in order to work with the `run_test.sh`

-3. Having a seperate test python file per class/components
+3. Having a separate test python file per class/component

-4. Tests are grouped in a seperate "test" folder
+4. Tests should be grouped in a separate "test" folder

 5. Group Tests in 3 steps:
   - (I) Arrange: set up of the test => variables, environment (excluding imports)